gitplof/git-trello/README.md

 alias gitr='python $HOME/git-trello/gitr.py'
 `````
 Now you need to provide you keys from trello to script.
 [Generate key](https://trello.com/1/appKey/generate)
+.
+You must kept you api key and you secret key.

 Now you are ready for use this tool